Unison (trade union)

-Unison (stylised as UNISON) is the largest trade union in the United Kingdom.
-Its members work predominantly in public services, including local government, education, health and outsourced services.
+Unison (stylised as UNISON) is the largest trade union in the United Kingdom, with over 1.3 million members who work predominantly in public services, including local government, education, health and outsourced services.

 The union was formed in 1993 when three public sector trade unions, the National and Local Government Officers Association (NALGO), the National Union of Public Employees (NUPE) and the Confederation of Health Service Employees (COHSE) merged.
 UNISON's current general secretary is Christina McAnea, who replaced Dave Prentis in 2021.

 Members and organisation

 Members of UNISON are typically from industries within the public sector and generally cover both full-time and part-time support and administrative staff.
 The majority of people joining UNISON are workers within sectors such as local government, education, the National Health Service Registered Nurses, NHS Managers and Clinical Support Workers.
 The union also admits ancillary staff such as Health Care Assistants and Assistant Practitioners, including Allied Health Professionals.
 Probation services, police services, utilities (such as gas, electricity and water), and transport.
 These 'Service Groups' all have their own national and regional democratic structures within UNISON's constitution.

 As a trade union, UNISON provides support to members on work related issues, including protection and representation at work, help with pay and conditions of service and legal advice.
 Each company or organisation will usually be represented by a particular UNISON branch and members within that organisation elect volunteer stewards to represent them.
 The stewards receive training in workplace issues and are then able to co-ordinate and represent members both on an individual basis and collectively.

 Each branch is run by an annually elected committee of members which holds regular meetings, including an annual general meeting for all members to attend.
 Branches elect delegates to the union's annual National Delegate Conference (held in June every year), the supreme body within the union's constitution with responsibility for setting the union's policies for the forthcoming year.

 UNISON own and operate a holiday resort, UNISON Croyde Bay Resort, in North Devon.
 Members receive a 15% discount as well as have access to a 50% low paid member discount scheme.

 To encourage all voices to be heard UNISON has "self organised groups" of Black members, women members, lesbian, gay, bisexual & transgender plus members, and disabled members.
 Young members and retired members also have their own sections within the union.
+UNISON also holds conferences for its "self organised groups" which branches elect delegates and visitors to attend.